 Restaurants in Berlin have been upending the idea of what German food is, while simultaneously welcoming cuisines from around the world.
-Markthalle Neun is a perfect example of why the city should be on every food lover’s map.
+There is a focus on quality ingredients and providers and an adherence to the slow-food movement that extends beyond a trend.
+Markthalle Neun is the perfect example of why Berlin should be on every food lover’s map.

 History of Markthalle IX